cocos-creator/docs-3d-deprecated/en/asset/compress-texture.md

 If the configuration of the compressed texture is found, the image will be compressed according to the found configuration.
 Multiple texture formats can be specified on one platform, and each texture format is compressed to generate an image of the specified format when it is constructed.

-These generated images will not all be loaded into the engine, the engine will choose to load the appropriate image according to the configuration in `macro.SUPPORT_TEXTURE_FORMATS`. `macro.SUPPORT_TEXTURE_FORMATS` enumerates all the image formats supported by the current platform.
+These generated images will not all be loaded into the engine during runtime, the engine will choose to load the appropriate image according to the configuration in `macro.SUPPORT_TEXTURE_FORMATS`. `macro.SUPPORT_TEXTURE_FORMATS` enumerates all the image formats supported by the current platform.
 When the engine loads the images, it will find, from the generated images in this list, **the format with the highest priority** (that is, the order is higher) to load.

 The user can customize the supported image assets for a platform and the priority of the loading order, by modifying `macro.SUPPORT_TEXTURE_FORMATS`.